Maanas-Verma/pretty_cpp_run/README.md

   ```

 ## Step 2:
-Open another terminal and enter this command
+On same terminal and enter this command
 ```sudo vi /etc/bash.bashrc```
 and then put your password there
 ## Step 3: